jan0sc/antlr4nim/README.md

 ## FAQ

 ### Can I get my parser working in the browser?
-Probably, but... you will need to make a big bundle of JS including the ANTLR4 runtime - try with [browserify](http://browserify.org/)?
+Probably, but... you will need to make a big bundle of JS including the ANTLR4 runtime - the ANTLR team suggest to use [webpack](https://webpack.js.org/).
 I haven't attempted this yet.
 Suggestions welcome.

+### What about compilation?
+The ultimate goal for this project is to produce a simple platform for compiler production based on an ANTLR4 grammar.

+At the moment antlr4nim can be used to make JS-hosted interpreters, but all the nice AST manipulations that Nim provides remain off-limits because they can't be used at runtime.
+I am working on an update that will cleanly separate the parse tree generation from traversal, so that compilation to any Nim target will be possible... soon.

 ## Credits